Access

 Do not use the bitwise operators.
 (Unless you're writing some ultra-high performance bitshift-based application and you understand exactly what the jit engine does and you really know what you're doing.)

-Do not compare Strings with==
+Do not compare Strings with

-Try to rewritedo-while
+Try to rewrite

-statements if you can do so without mangling your code.
+do-whilestatements intowhilestatements if you can do so without mangling your code.
 The fewer different types of statements you use, the lower the chance that you will confuse yourself, or your reader (and, no, that's not the Java interpreter).

-Try to rewrite long methods with multiplereturn
+Try to rewrite long methods with multiple

 Fully parenthesize every expression containing multiple operators.
 Don't rely on complex precedence rules to produce the correct parenthesization.
 You think you are being efficient and clever, but the interpreter doesn't care and either you or your reader, or both, will get it wrong.

-Avoid using labels andcontinue
+Avoid using labels and

-; it can be useful, but used too much it can turn your code into spaghetti.
+continue.
+Be careful withbreak; it can be useful, but used too much it can turn your code into spaghetti.

 Switch statements